systemd/mkosi/README.md

   additional files to an image, on top of what the distribution includes in its packages.

+* `mkosi.skeleton/` may be a directory and works in the same way as `mkosi.extra`, but the files are copied before anything else so to have a skeleton tree for the OS.
+This allows to change the package manager and create files that need to be there before anythin is installed.

 * `mkosi.build` may be an executable script.
 If it exists the image will be built twice: the first iteration will be the *development* image, the second iteration will be the *final* image.
 The